 Using Sensory-Based Activities in Speech Therapy

 Sensory-based activities are often used in speech therapy to help children improve their communication skills.
-The hands-on nature of these activities helps children stay focused, which makes it easier to practice speech sounds and language concepts.
+The hands-on nature of these activities helps children stay focused.
+This focus makes it easier to practice speech sounds and language concepts.
 Here’s how you can use sensory activities to boost speech and language skills at home:

 - Use Playdough for Articulation Practice: As your child shapes the playdough, work on specific sounds like “s” or “sh.”
 You can say words or phrases while molding the playdough together.